Polar Mounds on Strangeon Stars: the Neutrino Emission from Ultraluminous X-ray Pulsars: Summary and discussion

 This study highlights the importance of considering the detailed structure of the thermal mound and EOS of SSs in modeling high-luminosity accretion flows.
 While photon emission dominates at low accretion rates, neutrino emission can become the primary cooling channel at extreme accretion rates, potentially affecting the interpretation of observed ULXP luminosities.
-Future work could include multidimensional modeling of the accretion column, detailed neutrino spectra, and the effects of neutrino oscillations, which may provide more accurate predictions for potential detection by next-generation neutrino telescopes.